-3. Are Gotu Kola Supplements Safe for Healthy Individuals with BAP1 Mutation Associated Genetic Risk?
+3. What about Gotu Kola Supplements for Healthy Individuals with MEN1 Mutation associated Genetic Risk?

-BAP1 mutation causes biochemical pathways/processes like Stem Cell Signaling, Angiogenesis, MAPK Signaling and DNA Repair to get impacted.
+MEN1 mutation causes biochemical pathways/processes like Stem Cell Signaling and Oncogenic Histone Methylation to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Gotu Kola should be avoided when the genetic panel identifies mutation of BAP1 for Skin Cancer and Cholangiocarcinoma.
-Gotu Kola impacts pathways/processes like Stem Cell Signaling and Angiogenesis and creates adverse effects with BAP1 and related conditions.
+Gotu Kola should not be taken when the genetic panel identifies mutation of MEN1 for Neuroendocrine Cancer.
+Gotu Kola impacts pathways/processes like Stem Cell Signaling and creates adverse conditions with MEN1.

-4. Are Gotu Kola Supplements Safe for Healthy Individuals with CDKN1B Mutation Associated Genetic Risk?
+4. What about Gotu Kola Supplements for Healthy Individuals with JAK2 Mutation associated Genetic Risk?

 * Other Factors are also included like BMI, Treatments, Lifestyle Habits

-The two most important things to remember are that cancer treatments and nutrition are never the same for everyone.
-Nutrition, which includes food and nutritional supplements like Gotu Kola, is an effective tool which can be controlled by you, while facing cancer.
+It is important to remember that cancer chemotherapy treatments and nutrition are never the same for everyone.
+Food and nutritional supplements like Gotu Kola are chosen by you and can influence outcomes.